Definedge-Securities/pyintegrate/README.rst

 Installation
 ------------
-Install the Definedge Securities Integrate Python API client
+Install the Definedge Securities Integrate Python API client.
+For more information, see the `Python API client documentation <https://pyintegrate.readthedocs.io/en/latest/>`__.

 - Using pip: